tuanlda78202/gpt-oss-amd/readme.md

 This project was part of the GPU Engineer Training Program, a collaboration between [Moreh](https://www.linkedin.com/company/moreh-vietnam/) and [THUNDER Research Group](http://snuvm.snu.ac.kr/) (Seoul National University).

+## License

+MIT License — free to use, adapt, and share for learning and working.

 ## Contributions

 Found a bug, typo, or want to extend something?
 Open a PR — all contributions are welcome.